grougy/frontend-technical-test/README.md

+# My response

+## What I have done

+I first wondered if we should implement all the individual conversation pages as SSR rendered and cached pages ?
+I think the response is no, and it may be the trap of the exercise ?

+I choosed to benefit from this test by documenting and working on [https://redux-toolkit.js.org/](Redux Toolkit) I was not using yet with redux, and on [https://github.com/kirill-konshin/next-redux-wrapper](Next Redux Wrapper).

+First effective dev on Next too, I come from [https://www.gatsbyjs.com/](Gastby).
+Next is a target and I would be really pleased to learn more of it.

+The result is a working messaging feature based on a Redux store where it is possible to post and receive messages in conversations, and to create new conversations.
+The whole redux store is initialized on the browser, so that the pages does not cache conversation specific data.
+It persists nicely across all pages (There are pitfalls when using Next & Redux !)

+Many parts are quick and dirty

+Let's talk about it !

+## Spent time

+Approximatly one working day to build the app, but some time on TS issues :-/

+... and some extra time documenting and conceiving it.

+## Improvements / TODO

+So many things remains to do, but its just a 4h exercise right ?

+### API

+Implementation could be easier with a strongest API, and dedicated endpoints.
+I added a new one as an example to get new messages in a conversation.

+Please note I had to fix the middleware, it was relying on the db state at server startup...

+Build a microservice to expose a websocket and do realtime store update when new message, conversation or user are created. (avoid polling !)

+or use tools like [https://redux-toolkit.js.org/rtk-query/overview](RTK query) to abstract all the fetching layer.

+Will depend on the preference between big basic http traffik or ability to maintain many websocket connexions.

+### TS

+Improve the typescript typing.
+I am not a typescript Guru and need to build muscles on that !

+### Tests

+Fully remains todo !

+### css / design

+I choosed not to focus on it, minimal/working version.

+### eror handling

+A few cases are handled as examples, many cases remain to handle.

+### more

+A few things we could add (with API improvement costs)
+- A Bot adding automatically messages and responding, to feel less alone while developing ;-)
+- Conversation status in the menu
+- Notifications on new messages
+- Read/Sent statuses on messages
+- Persist parts of the store in the browser and hydrate nicely
+- ...

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.